Siddhant0701/ArtiFace/README.md

 [<img src=images/app_service.png height=20>](images/app_service.png)

 The application is now available at [https://facegen.ninepiece2.tk/](https://facegen.ninepiece2.tk/).

+## Next Steps

+- [ ] Adding more configuration options to the web application during the generation of the image.
+- [ ] Improving the model by using a larger dataset, more epochs, and more training time and possibly even a larger model to improve the quality of the generated images.
+- [ ] Adding more models to the web application to choose from.

 ## References
 [1] The training data is from a dataset mentioned in the paper: S. Yang, P. Luo, C. C. Loy, and X. Tang, "From Facial Parts Responses to Face Detection: A Deep Learning Approach", in IEEE International Conference on Computer Vision (ICCV), 2015.